coredns/rfc/20210530-acme-zhiwei.md

 This project idea aims to add ACME protocol support for certificate management with DNS.

 ## Motivation and Scope
-Currently CoreDNS supports DNS over HTTPS, which is a protocol for performing DNS resolution via the HTTPS protocol.
-However, there is no out-of-box certificate management provided by CoreDNS.
-Hence it is up to the users to manage the certificate lifecycle.
+Currently CoreDNS supports DNS over TLS, a protocol for DNS resolution.
+This is currently done through  the `tls` plugin which requires the user to provide a certificate and key manually.
+However, the **ACME** protocol enables automatic certificate management, as explained in the next section.
+Hence, this will allow us to do DNS over TLS more safely and easily.

+Also, certificate management requires proof of domain ownership through challenges.
+One of the challenges is DNS01, which requires modification of DNS records on the domain.
+Hence, CoreDNS, as a DNS server, can resolve this on this own by creating a temporary DNS TXT record to resolve this challenge.

 ### Manual Certificate Management
 To generate a TLS/SSL certificate, you need to do the following: